History & Annual Reports

 In FY 2015 and FY 2016, we expanded our business operations to include Professional Development by sponsoring a series of EMDR therapy basic and advanced workshops.
 Information about these events is published on the Southeast Nebraska EMDRIA Regional Network website at www.sene-emdria.org.
 In FY 2015, we also became the corporate sponsor for the Regional Network.

 Our Strategic Plans for FY 2016 and FY 2017 included increasing our focus on providing services to military personnel, veterans, and their families as well as expanding our trauma-informed services for all clients by pursuing a collaborative relationship with a local organization to provide equine-assisted psychotherapy.
 After consideration, it was determined that offering equine-assisted psychotherapy wasn’t feasible at this time due to lack of Eagala (or other) certified Equine Specialist Professionals in the local area.
-The Strategic Plan for FY 2018 included an expanded focus on providing clinical services to first responders.
+The Strategic Plans for FY 2018 and FY 2019 included an expanded focus on providing clinical services to first responders.

 Contracting with a consultant who is familiar with the accreditation process and CARF standards is a cost-effective approach.
 Our CARF consultants can help improve the effectiveness of your services through continuous quality improvement and to prepare for on-site reviews by using a variety of approaches and options that are individualized to meet the specific needs of your organization.